 ‘At Horizons, we encounter many contracts drafted without the mandatory clauses – notes Dr. Peirone – or drafted in English.
 In such cases, without taking the reasonable steps to ensure the contacts have be drafted properly and accordingly to the Chinese Law, the contract may not provide significant protection during a contractual dispute.’

-“Our goal as lawyers and consultants is to support companies in drafting contracts that become real tools of protection in full legal certainty – continued Dr. Netti – In this approach, we believe that companies will receive concrete support in the Chinese market”.
+“Our goal as lawyers and consultants is to support companies in drafting contracts that become the real tools of protection for full legal certainty – continued Dr. Netti – In this approach, we believe that companies will receive concrete support in the Chinese market”.

 For more information on contracts in China, we penned the Do’s and Dont’ of Contracts in China.

-E-commerce; legal and tax obligations for Italian businesses
+E-commerce; legal and tax obligations for Italian investments in China

 “In China, online sales are achieving absolute success – explained Dr. Netti – Already sales have increased by 27.5% in 2020, rising by 21.0% in 2021 and accounting for 52% of retail transactions – demonstrating China at the forefront for e-commerce”.